Delosperma nubigenum

 Photographer: Judd Kirkel Welwitch

+The flowers, solitary at stem-tips, have short pedicels and top-shaped receptacles below.
+There are a few more of the bright yellow petals than would form a single whorl.
+Orange or yellow anthers top the erect central cluster of stamens, numerous staminodes and styles.
+The plant may start flowering in spring and continue until midsummer.
 The photo found the plant flowering in January, the rainy summer.
-The flowers have a few more yellow petals than a single whorl.
-Orange or yellow anthers top the erect central cluster of stamens and styles.
-The plant may start flowering in spring and continue until midsummer (Smith, et al, 1998).
+Several insects contribute to this plant's pollination.
+The resultant fruit capsules are also top-shaped.